aantron/luv/README.md

 Luv takes care of the tricky parts of dealing with libuv from OCaml:

-- **Memory management** &mdash; Luv keeps track of OCaml objects that have been passed to libuv, and are otherwise referenced only by C callbacks.
+- **Memory management** &mdash; Luv keeps track of OCaml objects that have been passed to libuv, so that they don't get collected too early by the GC.
-- **The OCaml runtime lock** &mdash; multithreaded Luv programs are safe.
+- **The runtime lock** &mdash; multithreaded Luv programs don't wreck the OCaml runtime.
 - **API problems** &mdash; where libuv is forced to offer difficult APIs due to the limitations of C, Luv provides more natural APIs.
-- **The build** &mdash; when Luv is installed, it builds libuv, so users don't have to figure out how to do it.
+- **The build** &mdash; when Luv is installed, it internally builds libuv, so users don't have to figure out how to do it.
 - **Linking** &mdash; a specific release of libuv is statically linked into your  program together with Luv, and there is no dependency on a system installation of libuv.

-Basically, when wrapped in Luv, libuv looks like any normal OCaml library, with the kind of usage functional programmers expect.
+Basically, when wrapped in Luv, libuv looks like any normal OCaml library you might install from opam or using esy.
+In a loose sense, libuv is just an implementation detail of Luv &mdash; though, indeed, a very powerful one.

 <br/>